networknt/light-doc/content/en/tutorial/common/discovery/router.md

 ### Config

-All configuration can be found at https://github.com/networknt/light-config-test/tree/master/light-router/cloud/config
+All configurations can be found at https://github.com/networknt/light-config-test/tree/master/light-router/cloud/config

 ### Start